rashid-islam/Differential_Fairness/README.md

 ## License

-The code to implement function for differential fairness is licensed under Apache License Version 2.0.
+The code to implement differential fairness metric is licensed under Apache License Version 2.0.

 ## Acknowledgments